apalache-mc/apalache/docs/src/adr/020adr-arenas.md

     ...
     (= in_p_m_R (and in_s_m_S in_t_i[m]_T))

 As a result, this encoding would introduce `m * n^m` constants in SMT and the same number of membership constraints.
 For instance, if we have `m = 10` and `n = 5`, then we would introduce 90 million constants and constraints!

 Using the approach outlined in this ADR, we can simply combine membership pointers of `S` and `T` via `SmtExprElemPtr`.
-This would neither introduce SMT constants, nor additional constraints.
+This would neither introduce SMT constants, nor SMT constraints.
 Of course, when this set is used in expressions like `\E x \in S: P` or `\A x \in S: P`, the edges will propagate to SMT as constraints.

 ## 4. Consequences